 other interesting examples of operator overloading.

-s.
+ints.
 Indexing the array elements occurs

-with the standard array operator []
+with the standard array operator [], but additionally the class checks

 for boundary overflow.
 Furthermore, the array operator is interesting in that